yunxi-zhang/ACAPy-Controller-Angular/README.md

 ## Known Issues
 1. Currently, the frontend app can work with ACA-Py <b>V0.6.0</b> only.
 There're issues of using this frontend app when it's tested against ACA-Py <b>V0.7.0</b> and above, and it will fail when a holder user sends a proof presentation.
-2. Issued and valid credentials are also shown in the Revoked section of the Credential page.
-3. As a simple demo, data validation (e.g. user's input data) has not been implemented.
+2. As a simple demo, data validation (e.g. user's input data) and error handling have not been implemented.

 ## Repo Structure
 <pre>